Banking

 Step 3: Visit a local bank in Korea to open a bank account.

-Step 4: Prepare the necessary documents for opening a bank account, including your ARC, Taxpayer Number, and passport or another form of identification.
+Step 4: Prepare the necessary documents for opening a bank account, including your RC, Taxpayer Number, and passport or another form of identification.

 Step 5: Choose a bank that meets your needs and preferences, such as its location, fees, and services.